mvrozanti/RAT-via-Telegram/README.md

 - Get target PC's IP address information and approximate location on map.
 - List any directories on the target.
 - Download any file locally from the target PC in the background.
-- [WIP] Upload local files on to the target PC.
-Just send any file to the Telegram bot that you wish to upload.
+- Upload local files on to the target PC.
+Send your image, pdf, exe or anything as `file` to the Telegram bot.
 - Screenshots of the target PC.
 - [WIP] Take snapshots from the webcam (if attached).
 - Execute any file on the target PC.